Language: EN

 Pattern Matching in Python

-Pattern matching is a technique introduced in Python 3.10 that allows comparing a data structure with a given pattern and executing code based on the pattern match.
+Pattern matching is a technique introduced in Python 3.10 that allows comparing a data structure with a given pattern and executing code based on pattern matching.

 The basic syntax of pattern matching in Python consists of the keyword match followed by an expression to be compared, and a case block to define the patterns to match.

-Let’s look at a basic example of pattern matching using a simple data structure:
+Let’s see a basic example of pattern matching using a simple data structure:

 def analyze_data(data):